Adityaraj84/cryptography.md/README.md

 Key sizes: 2048-bit or 4096-bit today.<br>
 Used for: key exchange, digital signatures, certificates.<br>
 Downside: slow, large keys, and vulnerable to quantum computers (Shor's algorithm can break it).
+## EC / ECC (Elliptic Curve Cryptography)
+Asymmetric algorithm based on the difficulty of the "elliptic curve discrete logarithm problem."<br>
+Gives the same security as RSA but with much smaller keys (a 256-bit EC key ≈ security of a 3072-bit RSA key).
+Faster, less power/bandwidth — great for mobile and IoT.<br>
+Used in: ECDSA (signatures), ECDH (key exchange).
+Bitcoin, TLS 1.3, WhatsApp all use it.<br>
+Still vulnerable to quantum attacks, just like RSA.<br>